Choice of Birthplace

-Midwives believe that pregnancy and birth are normal events in most women’s lives.
+Midwives believe that pregnancy and birth are normal events in most people's lives.
 Having a baby at home is a beautiful, family centered experience.
 There has been a worldwide movement to return birth to the home.
-Recently, the BC Ministry of Health released a statement supporting homebirth for low risk women.
+Recently, the BC Ministry of Health released a statement supporting homebirth for low risk people.
 Midwives are specialists in normal birth.
 We take pride in our ability to offer you safe care, throughout your childbearing year, with appropriate monitoring, shared decision making and a shared commitment to keeping it natural.

 When a pregnancy is low risk, the labour remains within normal parameters, and you are being cared for by a trained health care provider, studies show that home birth is as safe as giving birth in hospital.